ronisbr/mgeocpp/README.md

 ----

-GEO is an evolutionary algorithm developed at [INPE](http://www.inpe.br) [1] that, along with its multiobjective version (M-GEO), have already been successfully applied to a myriad of optimization engineering problems:
+GEO is an evolutionary algorithm developed at [INPE](http://www.inpe.br) [1] that, along with its multiobjective version (M-GEO), has already been successfully applied to a myriad of optimization engineering problems:

 * Thermal design [2];